All posts by admin

 Agra Fort

-Just a few kilometers from the Taj lies another architectural marvel: Agra Fort.
-This massive red sandstone fortress once served as the main residence of the Mughal emperors.
-Inside its walls, you’ll find a maze of courtyards, grand audience halls, and royal chambers.
-It’s a place where history feels alive—especially when you stand at the window from which Shah Jahan is said to have gazed at the Taj Mahal during his final years.
+Just few kilometers from the Taj is another architectural marvel, Agra Fort.
+This massive red sandstone fortress was once the main residence of the Mughal emperors.
+Its interior is maze of royal chambers, lavish audience halls, and courtyards.
+Here, history comes to life, especially if you stand at the window where Shah Jahan is said to have gazed upon the Taj Mahal during his final years.

 Fatehpur Sikri